 Is Iceland expensive?
 The country has something of a reputation for being costly for visitors and sadly, that’s not a myth.
 When it comes to the cost of living indexes, Iceland can usually be found near the top, along with other Nordic nations like Norway.
 In recent years, it’s been steadily working its way up the rankings, which is bad news for those travelling on a tight budget.
 But just how expensive is it?

-If you’re planning to visit Iceland, it’s a good idea to work out an itinerary well in advance.
+If you’re planning a visit, it’s a good idea to work out an itinerary around Iceland well in advance.
 You’ll have more choice when it comes to things like rental cars and accommodation, which means you can get the best price possible for what you need.
 Pare back your trip to the minimum number of days you need to do the sightseeing you want to do, and save those rest days for when you’re back home.

 Typically, it’s reasonably easy to pick up a cheap air fare to Iceland.
 In terms of accommodation, expect to pay about $25 for a dorm bed, while a room in a basic guesthouse with a shared bathroom will set you back in the region of $63.
 For a centrally located, top Reykjavik hotel such as the Art Deco Hotel Borg, that figure rises to about $400.